Do I Get My Wife Involved?

 Again, the point here is to let her know you’re sticking to the plan.

-You’re not keeping her in the loop with the blow by blow details of how your day is going.
+You’re not keeping her in the loop with the blow-by-blow details of how your day is going.

 Because checking in with those people and support communities should be a key piece of your plan.